Good Trouble PR: Necessary Trouble

 This is a movement.

 Continuous learning is crucial.
-New discoveries are made and events occur every day.
+New discoveries happen every day.
 Having the mindset that this knowledge pool is finite defeats the mission.
 One person will never know every perspective, story and experience of another.
 This work is not a skill to perfect and put in your back pocket.
-By committing to this movement, you are actively changing how you show up every day.
+By committing to the anti-racism movement, you are actively changing how you show up every day.
 It is not just a work behavior; it is a life behavior.

 It will not be perfect.
 Rachel Hicks shared her mindset on this work by saying “It is not ‘will I make mistakes’ but ‘when’ and what is the learning piece.”
 As you continue to seek out resources and develop your communications, improve your actions accordingly.
 Act with the information that is available.

-This movement of improving communication for equity, anti-racism and abolitionism is growing every day.
+Improving school communication to support equity, anti-racism and abolitionism is a movement that is growing every day.
 Thanks to organizations like MinnSPRA, like-minded school communicators can gather to share their perspectives and expand their views.
 As Congressman John Lewis said, “Get in good trouble, necessary trouble.”
-When you see something that is unjust, use your position of power and say something.
+When you see something that is unjust, use your position of power and say something to advance equity.

 “Get in good trouble, necessary trouble” – John Lewis